National-US Radiator Boilers

 National-U.S. Radiator was originally an iron production company that manufactured radiators.
 Through a series of acquisitions, National U.S. Radiators is now a part of Goodman Manufacturing, which produces air conditioners, heat pumps, furnaces and accessories.

 Goodman is a member of the Daikin group in Osaka, Japan.
 Daikin Industries trades on the New York Stock Exchange as DKILF.
-In 2014, the total HVAC sales of approximately $14 billion USD comprised 89.3 percent of its total net sales.
+In 2016, Daikin Industries had revenue of approximately $16.8 billion

 Although it specialized in iron and iron powder production, National Radiators in Johnstown, Pa., also installed electric furnaces.
 In 1955, it merged with U.S. Radiator to become National-U.S. Radiator.
 Crane purchased the company in 1960 and ended all Johnstown operations in 1965.
 As of 1968, Crane ceased production of HVAC products, selling its furnace technology to Amana which is now part of Goodman Manufacturing.
 From National-U.S. Radiators to Goodman, the company has manufactured heat exchange equipment using a variety of metals, including corrosion-resistant cast-iron units.